flrngel/TCN-with-attention/README.md

 ### My thoughts on results

 Most of simple models on agnews shows 0.81 accuracy.
-(Which tested on [A Structured Self-Attentive Sentence Embedding](https://github.com/flrngel/Self-Attentive-tensorflow), [TagSpace](https://github.com/flrngel/TagSpace-tensorflow))
+(Which tested on [A Structured Self-Attentive Sentence Embedding](https://github.com/flrngel/Self-Attentive-tensorflow), [TagSpace](https://github.com/flrngel/TagSpace-tensorflow) and it uses word based embedding)

-So 0.82 accuracy seems worthiness.
+So 0.82 accuracy with **character based model** seems worthiness.